 Transient slips are also available at the boathouse, although it’s recommended that you make a reservation 2 to 3 weeks in advance, especially during the busy summer months.
 Overnight dockage runs $2 per foot, and includes 30 or 50 amp service and water.

 If you only want to tie up for a few hours while you grab a bite to eat or explore the area, there are 6 short-term slips at the boathouse.
 The first hour is free, after which the charge is $5 per hour.
 Payment for all transient services can be made in the boathouse office.

 A second marina can be found at nearby Perkins Pier, just south of the Community Boathouse, although the slips and moorings here are reserved for seasonal boaters only.
 Seasonal, daily and overnight passes can be purchased at the Perkins Pier gate.

 Another well-maintained boat launch is found north of the boathouse off Lake Street, but daily passes must be purchased at Perkins Pier.
 You can launch a pretty good-sized boat here, although the narrow streets leading to the ramp can present a tight fit.
 The facility is also home to the local dragonboat fleet, which trains and races on the lake throughout summer.
 Give them a wide berth and watch your wake if you encounter them on the water.

-Adjacent to the ramp is Coast Guard Station Burlington, the only freshwater-based station in New England and testament to the fact that the lake can see some significant seas (6-footers are common during fierce storms).
+Adjacent to the ramp is Coast Guard Station Burlington, the only freshwater-based station in New England and testament to the fact that Lake Champlain can see some significant seas (6-footers are common during fierce storms).
 Indeed, mariners in small boats should keep a wary eye to the west, especially in summer.
 The mountains are notorious for making their own weather, and sudden thunderstorms can roar across the lake, turning the once-peaceful seas into a maelstrom.

 Fun, Lively Atmosphere